apache/apisix/.github/ISSUE_TEMPLATE/request-help.md

 ---
-name: Bug report template
+name: Request help template
-about: Please use this template for reporting suspected bugs.
+about: Please use this template for requesting help.
-title: 'bug: '
+title: 'request help: '
 labels: ''
 assignees: ''